bpulito/patient-admission-agent/README.md

 2. Assistant: "What is your patient ID."
 3. User: "The patient ID is 12345678."
 4. Assistant: "What is the patient's date of birth?"
-5. User: "The date of birth June 4, 1999 (any date will work)"
+5. User: "The date of birth is June 4, 1999 (any date will work)"
 6. Assistant: "What is the start date of the reservation?"
 7. User: "Two weeks from tomorrow."
 8. Assistant: "What is the length of stay?"
-9: User: "4 days"
+9. User: "4 days"
 10. Assistant: "Reservation was successful!
 Jim Briggs's reservation is for bed-1."

 Note that if a reservation already exist you may fail to create a new reservation.
 If this happens you can say: